Capastat Side Effects

 Applies to capreomycin: injection powder for solution

-Along with its needed effects, capreomycin (the active ingredient contained in Capastat) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+In addition to its needed effects, some unwanted effects may be caused by capreomycin (the active ingredient contained in Capastat).
+In the event that any of these side effects do occur, they may require medical attention.

 - Greatly increased or decreased frequency of urination or amount of urine